Blog

 What is deep work?

-Because deep work requires a lot of energy and concentration, it can only happen successfully if you work on the task for a large block of time.
-Interrupting these tasks to check social media or even do smaller work tasks can take you out of the state of concentration needed to do deep work.
-Examples of deep work are writing a blog post, drafting a product roadmap, or writing an expense report.
+Because deep work requires a lot of energy and concentration, it can only happen successfully if you work on a task for a long block of time.
+Interrupting a task to check social media or do smaller tasks can pull you out of deep work mode.

 What does science say is the best time of day for deep work?

 While everybody is different, most scientists agree that people typically follow a predictable pattern that can determine when the best times to work are.
+According to this basic pattern, we start the day in good spirits, making the morning the perfect time for the most important tasks on your to-do list, a.k.a. deep work.

-But what about someone who is a night owl?
+But what if you’re a night owl?

 Part of finding the best time to work is understanding the natural cycles of energy that your body goes through.